rayhearth/Cinereact/README.md

 # React - Vitrine

 Welcome to CineReact !
-This project is an cine application connected to an API
+This project is an cine application connected to the movie db api <a href="https://www.themoviedb.org/?language=fr-FR" target="_blank" rel="noreferrer"> https://www.themoviedb.org/?language=fr-FR </a>

 ## Languages et software